Meeex2/hybrid_ai/Poisson Problem Machine Learning and Hybrid AI Report.markdown

 ## 7. Code

-The full code is provided in the notebook and can be run using the deafault colabe environment.
+The full code is provided in the notebook and can be run using the deafault Google colab environment.